 - For black and white documents, PDF Studio also offers a very efficient compression called JBIG.
 In PDF Studio “Insert Scan dialog” choose the JBIG compression instead of the JPEG compression.
 This will create files that are up to 10 times smaller.

-- If you're a mac user, also look at our other knowledge base entry on how to reduce file size.
+- If you’re a Mac user, look at our related knowledge base entry on how to reduce PDF file size on Mac.